 Did you know that pool cues come in different lengths?

-People come in different heights, and pool cues can accommodate your reach if you choose the right stick length.- Most people 5'8" or taller can use a standard length billiard cue stick of 57-59 inches long.
+- Most people 5 feet and 8 inches or taller can use a standard length billiard cue stick of 57 to 59 inches long.

-- If you're shorter than 5'8", you might prefer a shorter cue.
+- If you're shorter than 5 feet and 8 inches, you might prefer a shorter cue.

-- If you're taller than 6'5", a cue longer than 59 inches might help your game.
+- If you're taller than 6 feet and 5 inches, a cue longer than 59 inches might help your game.

 These length suggestions aren't strict rules for choosing the best length of your pool stick.
-Go for the length that helps you play your best game.
+Try out different lengths and go for the one that feels comfortable and helps you play your best game.

 Be sure to check for warps before buying a cue.
 Warps can affect the accuracy of your shot.
-It's also a sign of a weak cue that won't last long as you begin putting it into play.
-Hold the cue up and examine looking from the base through the shaft when checking for a straight, warp-free cue.
+It's also a sign of a weak cue that may have a short life span as you begin putting it into play.
+Hold the cue up and examine it, looking from the base through the shaft when checking for a straight, warp-free cue.

 Much like length, you have choices for the weight of your pool cue.
-Most of the cue's weight is in the shaft (or bottom) of the stick.
-Standard weights range from seventeen to twenty-one ounces.
+Most of a pool cue's weight is in the shaft (or bottom) of the stick.
+Standard weights range from 17 to 21 ounces.

 The weight of your cue impacts how you deliver a shot.
 Choose an average weight if you only have the budget for one cue.
 If you can purchase more than one cue, a heavier stick is more effective for breaking shots.
 Light cues can help with precision or combination shots.

-No matter the type of shot, your personal preference should be the ultimate factor in the weight you want for your pool cue.
+No matter the type of shot, your personal preference should be the ultimate factor in the pool cue weight you choose.

 One Piece Or Two?